-In the June 30, 2020, actuarial valuation, which was used for the June 30, 2021, measurement date for other postemployment healthcare benefits, the Entry Age Normal Actuarial Cost Method was used.
-The actuarial assumptions included a 7% discount rate of return, no annual salary increase, and an annual healthcare cost trend rate of 7.5% trending uniformly to 6.75% over the next 3 years and ultimately to a rate of 4.04% in the year 2075.
+In the June 30, 2022, actuarial valuation, which was used for the June 30, 2022, measurement date for other postemployment healthcare benefits, the Entry Age Normal Actuarial Cost Method was used.
+The actuarial assumptions included a 7% discount rate of return, no annual salary increase, and an annual healthcare cost trend rate of 6% trending uniformly to 5.50% over the next 2 years.
 The remaining closed amortization period beginning July 1, 2017, for the calculation of contributions, was 20 years.
-Experience gains or losses are amortized over the average working lifetime of all participants, which is 8 years for the current period.
+Experience gains or losses are amortized over the average working lifetime of all participants, which is 6 years for the current period.
 Plan amendments are recognized immediately.
 Investment gains or losses are amortized over a 5-year period.
 Changes in actuarial assumptions are amortized over the average working lifetime of all participants.
 The County plans to continue to fund the OPEB Trust annually and has no plans to currently pay any benefits out of the OPEB Trust.